 - The visitor is supporting someone with dementia, a learning disability, autism, or something where not being present would cause the patient to be distressed.
 For patients with dementia, John’s campaign is available for one family member/carer to visit and support the patient as needed

-To ensure large groups of visitors are not arriving at the hospitals at the same time, and to enable social distancing guidance to be followed, wards are offering staggered visiting times.
-To find out more about visiting times on each ward and to organise a visit, please ring the ward your loved one is staying in or the main hospital switchboard (01539 732288) to be transferred to the appropriate ward/department.
+To find out more about visiting times on each ward, please ring the ward your loved one is staying in or the main hospital switchboard (01539 732288) to be transferred to the appropriate ward/department.

 Things to remember when visiting our hospitals